Table of Contents In this article

 Flat-rate cards offer the same rate for every purchase.
 Tiered cards offer a different rewards rate for different categories of spending.
 Rotating category cards offer different rewards each quarter, determined by the card issuer.
 Choose-your-own category cards allow you to choose your rewards category.

 Your credit card choice may also be affected by your credit score.
 Most of the cards we recommend require a good or excellent credit score, which is typically around 670 or higher.
-If you don’t meet the credit criteria required, there are credit cards available that are specifically for those trying to rebuild credit, like secured credit cards.
+If you don’t meet the credit criteria, there are credit cards geared toward those trying to rebuild credit, like secured credit cards.
 Alternatively, you can look into the best credit cards for no credit and the best credit cards for bad credit.

 Our approach